WhatsApp Expert

 Types of oil to choose

 There are a lot of cooking oils that are rich in monounsaturated and polyunsaturated fats.
-Examples are coconut oil, olive oil, peanut oil, ghee, sunflower, rice bran oil, avocado oil, etc. Lets discuss a few of them.
+Examples are coconut oil, olive oil, peanut oil, ghee, sunflower, rice bran oil, avocado oil, etc.

 Coconut oil is an excellent edible oil because it is stable at high temperatures.
 This means that fat does not oxidize and does not contribute to free radical damage.
 In addition, heating does not release toxic chemicals.

-Olive oil is excellent vegetable oil.
+Olive oil is an excellent vegetable oil.
 For one thing, it is not hydrogenated.
 Instead, it is almost entirely composed of one unsaturated fat and can fight the damage caused by free radicals.
 It is also associated with a low risk of breast cancer.
 However, although olive oil is healthy vegetable oil, it should never be heated.
 This is because it is not as stable as coconut oil, butter, and lard.
 And when you heat it, it stinks and can cause damage from free radicals.
 So definitely enjoy olive oil.
 But when you're done cooking, drip it over your meal.
 In this way, you get all the benefits and no additional risk.

 Flaxseed oil: Apart from olive oil, the oil most often used for salad dressings is flaxseed oil.
-It is rich in omega 3 fatty acids and nutritious, but its smoke point is not high enough to heat it at high temperatures.
+It is rich in omega-3 fatty acids and nutritious, but its smoke point is not high enough to heat it at high temperatures.

 Oils such as peanut oil, sesame oil, and canola oil are rich in healthy monounsaturated and polyunsaturated fatty acids.
 These can be used for regular Indian food.